 And yes, it’s a true STEM project, not just a toy that needs to be assembled.
 Expect to get involved, and spend time on it.
 You are building this hedgehog bit by bit, starting with the transmission.
 The parts come clearly labeled in plastic frames (do NOT remove the parts before you’re ready for it).
 It’s challenging, and invigorating.

 The recommended age on the Tumbling Hedgehog is 7 with help, and 10 without.
 M can definitely do it with my help, and I am enjoying it every bit as much as him.
-We’ve been working on it together as a homework incentive.
 This gift is perfect for kids who are very technical and love to build things from scratch and understand how they work.
-It takes lots more than 1-2 hours to assemble as the kit states, but for us that’s a perk – we get more hours of fun out of it!
+It takes lots more than 1-2 hours to assemble as the kit states, but for us that’s a perk – we get more hours of fun out of it, as I view the assembly as the main agenda and learning experience with this toy!

 Once finished, the hedgehog responds to your claps and other sounds.
 It rolls over, its eyes light up, it bristles its spines and it’s a lot of fun to play with!